guanshiyin28/Vue-Ecommerce/README.md

 # Laravel E-commerce Website

 E-commerce application built with Laravel, Vue.js, Tailwind.css and Alpine.js. <br>

-> If you want to see every single step how this E-commerce application is build and learn how to build your own Full Stack applications, check my website [thecodeholic.com](https://thecodeholic.com)

 ## Demo

 Admin Panel: https://admin.lcommerce.net

 ```
 Email: admin@example.com
 Password: admin123